ChristianLieven/memote-mock-repo/README.md

 # memote-mock-repo

-This repo is used for unit testing memote against a reasonably complex repository.
+This repo is used for unit testing memote against a reasonably complex repository which may include several branches, tagged commits, and commits in which the model was not changed.

 ---